 Effective immediately, the following policy is in effect for households receiving County-contracted Waste Collection Services.

 The County will no longer replace stolen trash and recycling carts.
 New or replacement wheeled carts are available for purchase from hardware, big box, and other retail stores.
 Residents who replace a County-issued cart or purchase additional carts should mark those trash carts with the word Trash; recycling carts with the word Recycle or a large X, and yard trim carts/cans should be marked Yard/Organic.
-It is recommended that residents write their home address on each cart.
+It is recommended that residents write their home addresses on each cart.

-Trash, recycling and yard trim collection services are NOT provided for the following holidays:
+Trash, recycling, and yard trim collection services are NOT provided for the following holidays:

 |New Year’s Day||Memorial Day||Independence Day|

 If the holiday falls on a weekday during a regular collection day (Tuesday - Friday), trash and recycling collection will shift to the next day, through Saturday, with no collections on Sunday.
 There are NO makeup days for yard trim collection.

 View the full holiday schedule for trash, recycling, and yard trim collection.

 In the event of inclement weather, residents are advised that bulky trash, once-a-week trash and recycling, and yard trim/organics collections may be delayed or suspended due to road or weather-related conditions.